How to Improve Your Mobile Content Marketing Strategy

 4 out of 5 local searches on mobile devices end in a purchase

-The mobile-first approach in content marketing necessitates the creation of localized content.
-The key strategies include
+The mobile content marketing approach necessitates the creation of localized content.
+The key strategies include:

-#Topic update: It’s easy.
+- Topic update: It’s easy.
 Configure Google Alerts to know which topics are trending in which regions.
-Also, use Google Analytics to get locational info of visitors.
+Also, use Google Analytics to get location info of visitors.
 Select regional topics for regional visitors and create content around those topics.

-#Google map optimization: Google Map listing is essential for a business.
+- Google map optimization: Google Map listing is essential for a business.
 The Google Map API allows integration.
-A brand can create integrate positive content into the map listing.
+A brand can create and integrate positive content into the map listing.

 The mobile web eases localized content creation.
 But it demands a marketer to follow the said strategies.
 Hence, shift your attention from the desktop web to mobile.
 This way, you can harness the power of localization.

 The retail segment is more sensitive to UGC than the brick-and-mortar segment.
 Restaurants and fashion outlets are vulnerable to user/consumer generated content.
 See the infographic below:

 User-generated content plays an influential role in retail segments

 A survey on 500 consumers produced the data.
 Positive UGC seems to beat affordability in their priority checklist.
 And bear in mind they were all mobile shoppers.
 Positive UGC increases review conversion rate too.
 See the infographic below:

 Overall response rate from mobile shoppers is 10,8%